Zorlin/magic-glass-secrets-legacy/README.md

 Usage
 -----
-* Run the following commands in order to create keys and link necessary variables.
+* Run the following command in order to create keys.
 You should be standing in your Projects folder (within which magic-glass and magic-glass-secrets exist), not inside the MG folders.

 ` ssh-keygen -f ./magic-glass-secrets/ssh/id_rsa`

-`ln -s ../magic-glass-secrets/group_vars ./magic-glass/group_vars`

-`ln -s ../magic-glass-secrets/vars ./magic-glass/vars`